arangodb/docs/3.8/indexing-index-basics.md

 in the Unicode space, that have a similar meaning.
 In order to have all variants of them in a result set when querying, the strings are normalized for the index.
 This slightly changes the behaviour of `FILTER` statements with `==` - comparisons when ran on non-indexed document attributes.
-While the index may still be usefull by fetching a little more results then you want to actually work with, you may want to have an additional `FILTER MD5(doc.attr) == MD5(@comparisonstring)` to make sure in the end result only contains the actual values you desire.
+While the index may still be useful by fetching a little more results then you want to actually work with, you may want to have an additional `FILTER MD5(doc.attr) == MD5(@comparisonstring)` to make sure in the end result only contains the actual values you desire.